Ivanka Trump Shuts Down Her Fashion Brand Amid Controversy

 The brand's 18 employees will be laid off and are receiving severances, said the spokesperson.

 The growing controversy revolving around Ivanka's work on "hire American" workforce initiatives while her clothing is produced in Indonesia, Vietnam, Bangladesh, and Ethiopia, has surely added fuel to the fire.
-Additionally, while her sales have reportedly been strong and she opened up a new store in Trump tower at the end of 2017, retailers including Nordstrom and Hudson's Bay have recently dropped the line, citing disappointing performance.
+Additionally, while her sales were strong in 2016 and she opened up a new store in Trump tower at the end of 2017, retailers including Nordstrom and Hudson's Bay have recently dropped the line, citing disappointing performance.

 Advertisement